Madison 56ers

 Madison 56ers is an American soccer team based in Madison, Wisconsin, United States.
 Founded in 2005, the team plays in the United Premier Soccer League.
-Prior to the 2009 season the team was known as the Princeton 56ers.
+Before the 2009 season the team was known as the Princeton 56ers.

 Since their inception the club has called Breese Stevens Field its home pitch.
 The team played one season at Warner Park in 2008 due to renovations at Breese Stevens Field.
 The team's colors are red, black and white.

 The 56ers NPSL side is part of the Madison 56ers Soccer Club, which was founded in 1956.
 The club has won 22 youth state championships, one men's national championship, six men's state championships, four men's USASA Region II championships and three women's state championships.
 The 56ers also have a team in the Women's Premier Soccer League that began in 2010.